ProfJordan/code-snippets-for-students/readme.md

 2. Ensure all snippets are functioning correctly still
 3. Categorize / Organize the snippets better
 4. Add Readme's to all snippets explaining function/purpose
-5. Add best-case, average and worst-case time complexity to sorting algorithms
+5. ~~Add best-case, average and worst-case time complexity to sorting algorithms~~

 ## Contribute
-Have a good snippet you'd like to add.
+Contributions welcome.
+If you have a good snippet you'd like to add.
 Send a PR.

 ## Author
 @ProfJordan